Inside the book

 —Arleen Paré, author of Lake of Two Mountains (Governor-General’s Award for Poetry) and The Girls with Stone Faces

 Whether using couplets, triplets,quatrains or prose poetry, he writes with great alertness, experienced gravity and quick wit.
 These are poems to learn from, be moved by, and above all enjoy for all their fresh details of observation and vision and the very human voices they create.

 —Brian Bartlett, poet, essayist, and editor of The Collected Poems of Alden Nowlan

-From “Nothing Gone, Nothing Missing in Antony Di Nardo ́s Gone Missng”
+(excerpt from “Nothing Gone, Nothing Missing” a review of Antony Di Nardo´s Gone Missng)